moemachef/Front-end-Developer-Interview-Questions-And-Answers/answers/js-questions.md

 Asynchronous: Execution moves to next step before first is finished.

 #### What is event loop?

+It is a constantly running process that checks if the call stack is empty.
+Imagine it like a clock and every time it ticks it looks at the Call Stack and if it is empty it looks into the Event Queue.
+If there is something in the event queue that is waiting it is moved to the call stack.
+If not, then nothing happens.

 #### What is the difference between call stack and task queue?

 *Not answered yet*